codejohnson/piscan/pirepeat/README.md

 **-i:**:INPUTFILE.
 The path to data filename</br>
 **-o:**:OUTPUTFILE.  the output file name for the final statistics.
 If the file exist, result is appended</br> Default is the name of the input file with sufix ""-data-rep.txt"
 **-v** VERBOSE MODE.
 Allows you to se the progress every gigabyte of file processed.
 Default is Verbose</br>
 **-s:**:STARTPOSITION.
 Is the physical start position in the file.
 Normallally, first file of pi have the integer part 3, followed by a dot(.).
-You must ommit this using -s:2
+You must ommit this using -s:2</br>
 **-r:**:MINIMUMREPETITIONS.
-Minimum size of repetition sequences to search and save in result file **-bMB:**:BUFFERSIZE.
+Minimum size of repetition sequences to search and save in result file.</br>
+**-bMB:**:BUFFERSIZE.
 Is the size of the memory buffer.
 Default is 1GB.
-Some old machines with low main memory can use little buffers.
+Some old machines with low main memory can use little buffers. </br>

 ___